jgreener64/pdb-benchmarks/README.md

 * For most purposes, particularly work on small numbers of files, the speed of the programs will not hold you back.
 In this case use the language/package you are most familiar with.
 * If you are analysing ensembles of proteins use packages with that functionality, such as ProDy or Bio3D, rather than writing the code yourself.
+* For fast parsing, consider using the [Macromolecular Transmission Format](http://mmtf.rcsb.org/).

 ## Contributing